deecide/dockertools/README.md

 - starts a Docker container from Arch
 - builds ruby
 - tars it into ruby-x.x.x.tar.gz
+- uploads to S3

+Make sure ruby/.env is correct, then:

 ```bash
 cd ruby/
 ./build.sh 3.1.2
 ```

-Then upload it to S3